A partnership between the WEA and Belfast City Council

 Similarities are clear within their approaches to business but specific disciplines show the differences involved in the Creative Industries.

-Elaine Hill, a Photographer who participated on last year’s pilot project said
+Here is what other people said of the last Creativity Thirst Elaine Hill, a Photographer who participated on last year’s pilot project said

 "Prior to starting the course my work revolved around PR shots, weekly gigs and the occasional wedding.
 I was lacking focus.
 Creativity Thirst has given me this focus and has helped me think outside the box and now my weddings have doubled.
 My understanding of self promotion and finance has increased; as has my confidence.
 I would recommend this programme to anyone who wants to make the most of their career."